perima/bia-workshop/README.md

 ![auth](https://raw.githubusercontent.com/perima/bia-workshop/master/images/2.11.2.png "create new app user account")

-2.11.3 When you receive the email with the code, sign-inm the enter your confirmation code that you received in your email address to complete the registration.
+2.11.3 When you receive the email with the confirmation code, use your confirmation code to sign-in and to complete the registration.

 2.11.4 We now have working authentation for our app and you should be seeing the placeholders again but this time you are an authenticated user (you should be seeing a sign out button at the top right).